dphm/dphm.github.io/src/content/gender.md

 When I eventually came to terms with being _non-binary_, I preferred not to request that anyone change their habits to make me more comfortable… until I found myself with a lovely group of supportive friends in New York who would rather be inconvenienced.
 My friends asked if I wanted to try using [they/them pronouns](/pronouns), and as more people consistently referred to me with _they/them_, I felt more understood.
 When I came back, the contrast between environments became more obvious, and every instance of _she/her_ reminded me of the disconnect.

-Ultimately, my gender affects how I comfortable I am showing up authentically in different environments.
+Ultimately, my gender affects how comfortable I am showing up authentically in different environments.
 However, it's not the only important or interesting thing about me, so I don't want to be in-your-face about it, and I don't think it's always relevant.

 ### I'm fairly optimistic about the future